ohenley/awesome-ada/README.md

 - [rufas-cube](https://github.com/fastrgv/RufasCube) - RufasCube is a puzzle game for Windows, OS-X and GNU Linux... it looks like a rubic cube but it's a slider, not a twister.
 - [ada-venture](https://github.com/fastrgv/AdaVenture) - AdaVenture is a kid-friendly retro point&click game with mazes, dragons, bats & snakes.
 - [co-terminal-apps](https://github.com/fastrgv/CoTerminalApps) - Retro Games that run in a terminal on any platform.
-- [mini-pacman](https://github.com/fastrgv/MiniPacman) - MiniPac is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
 - [world-cup-sokerban](https://github.com/fastrgv/WorldCupSokerban) - This is a soccer-themed, 3D sokoban puzzle game that runs on Windows, Mac OS-X and GNU Linux.
 - [pasta](http://pasta.phyrama.com/) - Pasta! is a game of the "match-3" genre, implemented in [gnoga].
 - [buttons](https://github.com/andreacervetti/buttons) - A simple [gtkada] Button Mania game.